Shieldalloy Metallurgical Corporation

 The Shieldalloy Metallurgical Corporation (SMC) site is located in Newfield, New Jersey.
 Contamination is in the form of facility-generated slag and baghouse dust.
 The major contaminants are uranium and thorium, with daughters.
 The site is also on the NPL under CERCLA, because of past operations involving chromium-contaminated groundwater.
 In August 2001, SMC notified NRC that it had ceased production activities using source material.
 On August 27, 2001, the licensee provided notification and intent to decommission.
 The license was amended on November 4, 2002, to authorize only decommissioning activities that were previously permitted.
 The licensee submitted a revised license renewal application on May 1, 2003.
 At that time, the licensee estimated the cost of decommissioning to be approximately 1.8 million dollars.

 SMC submitted a DP on August 30, 2002, which was rejected by NRC staff, because of deficiencies.
-SMC submitted a revised DP in October 2005, which the NRC rejected in January 2006.
+SMC submitted a revised DP in October 2005, which would leave material on site under a long-term control license, and which the NRC rejected in January 2006.
 The staff met with SMC in March 2006 to discuss the deficiencies in the DP and develop a path forward for submittal of an acceptable DP.
 The NRC staff and New Jersey Department of Environmental Protection (NJDEP) staff visited the site in April 2006 to discuss erosion control design.
 Pursuant to comments received at these interactions, SMC submitted a supplement to its DP in June 2006.
 The NRC staff completed its acceptance review of the supplement in September 2006 and determined that there is sufficient information to proceed with its technical review.
 The NRC's technical review resulted in the issuance of over 70 Requests for Additional Information.
 SMC addressed the deficiencies and submitted a revised plan in August 2009.
 The NRC did not start a review of the plan because of the imminent Agreement with New Jersey.
 The Agreement became effective on September 30, 2009 and regulatory authority was transferred to the Department of Environmental Protection’s Bureau of Environmental Radiation (BER).

 3.0 Major Technical or Regulatory Issues